afninfa/Packet-Loss-Recovery/README.md

 # Packet Loss Recovery Algorithm

 Brushing up on my knowledge of TCP by implementing sequence numbers and ACK responses over UDP.
+Also learned about dependency injection with Dagger and distributed traces with OpenTelemetry along the way.

 Begin by splitting data into chunks.
 Each chunk gets an index called a sequence number.